Characters of Henry Danger and Danger Force: Henry Hart / Kid Danger

 Henry Hart / Kid Danger (Jace Norman) is a 13-year-old boy who becomes the sidekick of Captain Man.
 He is an average kid with friends and has an after school job as Captain Man's superhero sidekick.
 Thanks to his skills and gadgets, Kid Danger has no problem helping Captain Man on his missions.
-He will always be with his friends even if he has to go save the world.
-In "Hour of Power", Henry gains super-fast reflexes during the fight against Captain Man's former sidekick Drex.
-He received this power after he breathed the fumes of a foreign lizard and a black shag spider.
-Later, it was named Hyper-Motility.
-In "Part 3: A New Hero", he loses his powers by touching the antivirus while using it to stop the virus and save the world and the Internet.
-Henry quits his job in the episode, “The Beginning of the End".
-In “The Fate of Danger: Part 2”, Henry gets a new super power, being able to create a green glowing force field around his body that is able to repel objects.
-This enabled him to fake Kid Danger's death.
-In the same episode, Henry, Charlotte and Jasper leave Swellview, and fight crime in the town of Dystopia.
+In the episode "Hour of Power", Henry gains superhuman reflexes, an ability dubbed "Hyper-Motility", after breathing the fumes of a foreign lizard and a black shag spider during a battle with Drex.
+In "Part 3: A New Hero", he loses his powers after using an antivirus to save the Internet.
+Henry quits his job in the episode, "The Beginning of the End".
+In "The Fate of Danger: Part 2", Henry gains the ability to create a force field around his body that is able to repel objects.
+In the same episode, Henry, Charlotte and Jasper leave Swellview and move to fight crime in the town of Dystopia.

 Ray Manchester / Captain Man

 Ray Manchester / Captain Man (Cooper Barnes) is a superhero who trains Henry.
-About 25 years ago, Ray Manchester's scientist father Dr. Carl Manchester accidentally pulled a lever on his Trans-Molecular Densitizer that Ray crashed into when riding his skateboard causing him to be indestructible and yet can still feel some pain for a short time.
-Now he is a crime-fighting superhero.
-He needed a sidekick, so he chose Henry.
-Captain Man's Man-Cave is located underneath "Junk 'n' Stuff".
-Ray is shown to have a crush on Mrs. Hart despite the fact that she is married, which sometimes irritates Henry and he tries to force Ray to go do something else for the time being.
-He owns the Man Copter and Man Van.
-Kale Culley portrays a younger version of him in "Back to the Danger: Part 2".
-In, “The Fate of Danger: Part 2”, Ray and Schwoz open the Swellview Academy for the Gifted or S.W.A.G. for short, with Ray leading and training a young group of new superheroes.
-In "The Battle for Swellview", Ray decided to retire to live with Credenza on a boat, ceasing to be Captain Man and handing over protection of Swellview to his sidekicks, now converted into real superheroes.
+About 25 years ago, Ray accidentally crashed into the Trans-Molecular Densitizer created by his father Carl while riding his skateboard, giving him indestructibility and an increased tolerance to pain.
+Kale Culley portrays a younger version of Ray in the episode "Back to the Danger: Part 2".
+In "The Fate of Danger: Part 2", Ray and Schwoz open the Swellview Academy for the Gifted or S.W.A.G. for short, with Ray leading and training a young group of new superheroes.
+In "The Battle for Swellview", Ray retires to live with Credenza, handing over protection of Swellview to his sidekicks.